• Skip to primary navigation

 Related recipes

-• Pineapple cucumber smoothie in a jar with kiwi.
+• A cucumber pineapple smoothie in a glass with straws and a cucumber slice.

 • Island green smoothie in a glass jar with a straw.